jedrojas/compete-ui/README.md

 <!-- ✔️ ✖️ USE CASES ✖️ ✔️ -->

+MVP FR FR
+    ├ ⎯ As a dev, clean up the UI.
+If it looks good, most of the functionality is already there ├ ⎯ As a dev, deploy the website somewhere public.
+Look into using docker or something for this for #resume MVP
+    ├ ⎯ (done) As a user, I want to be able to see all my strava activities (or at least top 10) ├ ⎯ (done) As a dev, I want to hide the "team" option in leaderboard and participants if the competition is type individual
+    ├ ⎯ (done) As a user, I want to be able to create a team and join it ├ ⎯ (done) As a user, I want to be able to view participating teams ├ ⎯ As a user, I want to be able to find a team and join it ├ ⎯ As a dev, I want the leaderboard to display participants and teams if comp hasn't started (points should be 0) ├ ⎯ As a dev, I want routes to be protected depending on user's permissions ├ ⎯ As a user, I want to be able to leave competitions/teams

+MVP nice to haves
+    ├ ⎯ As a user, I want to be able to set the maximum number of participants per team ├ ⎯ As a user, I want to be able to sync strava once and not have to worry about it (or be told when strava token is expired)
+    ├ ⎯ As a dev, I want to disable joining other teams if a user is already part of a team

 Login
     ├ ⎯ (done) As a User, I want to be able to login to the application using my Google credentials, so that login is fast and easy
 User